sai-krishna-msk/FaceRecognition-API/README.md

 ## Note-:
-To enable email sending features you need to fill in your credentials , open app.py file and from line 41 to 46 you need to fill in the information (required to send email), We are using smtp (which is not the bets way to send email , instead you could use Gmail api) so, in most of the cases it wont work with your email(which you use on daily basis, so create a new gmail account)
+To enable email sending features you need to fill in your credentials , open app.py file and from line 41 to 46 you need to fill in the information (required to send email), We are using smtp (which is not the bets way to send email , instead you could use Gmail API) so, in most of the cases it wont work with your email(which you use on daily basis, so create a new Gmail account)